-With our German lessons for Where is? you will learn "Where is?" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Phrases that describe where a place is.
+With our German lessons you will learn the topic "Where is?" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 phrases that describe where a place is.

 |5||vor||in front of|